Hyperparathyroid UK (HPT UK)

 are a clinician or medical student looking to update/expand your knowledge of PHPT in all classifications; hypercalcaemic, normocalcaemic, normohormonal, biochemically normal.

-Many clinicians (including endocrinologists) don't understand how calcium & PTH influence each other.
+Most clinicians (including endocrinologists) don't understand how calcium & PTH influence each other.

-Levels within the population reference range do not automatically exclude PHPT.
-It is vital to look for an appropriate suppressive relationship between calcium and PTH.
+Levels within the population reference range don't automatically exclude PHPT.
+Clinicians should know to look for an appropriate suppressive relationship between calcium and PTH.
 Both levels found near the top of their ranges show an inappropriate non suppressive relationship, which indicates PHPT.
 It's really that simple.
+It is important to look for low vitamin D and magnesium levels.
+PHPT can't be ruled out by looking at calcium levels alone.

 We all have a unique calcium/PTH set point.
 Patients with a lower set point calcium of 2.25 can feel very unwell with calcium at 2.54, and an inappropriate corresponding PTH (non suppressed), in the same way a person with a set point calcium of 2.45 can feel very unwell with a calcium level of 2.65.
 It's not all about calcium levels, but very much about the calcium and PTH relationship.